xoxzo/blog.xoxzo.com/content/Engineering/vue-with-django-getting-started-en.md

 touch resources/sass/poll.scss
 ```

-3. If the folder havent exist, create static folder, and inside static folder, create build folder
+3. If the folder hasn't existed, create a static folder, and inside the static folder, create a build folder

 ```
 mkdir -p static/build